Choosing a 4 HP outboard

 Choosing a small outboard

-A guide to choosing a 2 HP to 6 HP outboard engine for your small sailboat
+A guide to choosing an outboard engine for your small sailboat

 Choosing a 2.5 HP outboard